Vjekoslav Katusin: Career

-Costas Mandylor played.
-On October 18, 2020, the film was presented at the 14th Festival of Serbian Fantastic Film (FSFF) in Belgrade.
-C.L.E.A.N. has received several awards from various film festivals, including two Osculls in the categories "Best Horror Film" & "Best Supporting Actor".
-The Austrian cinema chain Cineplexx showed the film from the end of October 2020 for several weeks in their cinemas in Serbia, Montenegro and Bosnia.
+Costas Mandylor were cast in the film.
+On 18 October 2020, the film was presented at the 14th Festival of Serbian Fantastic Film (FSFF) in Belgrade.
+C.L.E.A.N. received several awards from various film festivals, including two Osculls in the categories "Best Horror Film" and "Best Supporting Actor".
+The Austrian cinema chain Cineplexx showed the film for several weeks in their theatres in Serbia, Montenegro, and Bosnia.

 In early 2020, he finished shooting his second horror film Unbound Evil, again with Costas Mandylor.
-In 2022, he will finish his film project Someone Dies Tonight in which Eric Roberts, Christopher Lambert, Tom Sizemore, Michael Paré, Bai Ling, Robert Miano & Costas Mandylor will take on supporting roles.
+In 2022, he finished his film project Someone Dies Tonight.
+Eric Roberts, Christopher Lambert, Tom Sizemore, Michael Paré, Bai Ling, Robert Miano & Costas Mandylor were cast in supporting roles.